9 Summer activities for the elderly

 The most famous sensory garden in the UK is probably The Eden Project in Cornwall.
 It’s impressive Biomes house humid rainforests, cooling waterfalls, and a vast array of scents and sounds from around the natural world.
 With accessible parking, free entry for caregivers, and free wheelchairs to use while you navigate the gardens, it’s a hugely popular attraction for people with additional care needs.

-Trentham Gardens in Staffordshire also offer free entry for caregivers, and offer an accessibility guide on their website highlighting amenities in place throughout the park for hearing and visually impaired visitors.
-The Italian Garden plays host to a vibrant display of plants, flower, and water features, and the central lake is home to lots of wildlife, including a colony of beavers.
-I
+Trentham Gardens in Staffordshire also offers free entry for caregivers, and an accessibility guide on their website highlighting the amenities in place throughout the park for hearing and visually impaired visitors.
+The Italian Garden plays host to a vibrant display of plants, flowers, and water features, and the central lake is home to lots of wildlife, including a colony of beavers.

-If you’re in Wales, then National Botanic Garden of Wales in Camarthenshire offers a huge range of sensory experiences.
-From the Apothecary’s Garden and Hall where you can take in the fragrances of a variety of healing herbs, to the warmth of the Great Glasshouse.
-The gardens also offers a sensory trail too where visitors and encouraged to touch and smell plants throughout the garden.
+If you’re in Wales, then the National Botanic Garden of Wales in Carmarthenshire offers a huge range of sensory experiences.
+From the Apothecary Garden and Hall, where you can take in the fragrances of a variety of healing herbs, to the warmth of the Great Glasshouse.
+The gardens also offers a sensory trail where visitors and encouraged to touch and smell plants throughout the garden.

 And, if you’re looking for a sensory day out in Scotland, Logan Botanic Garden is home to a large variety of exotic plants.
 It enjoys an almost subtropical climate, and is ideal for those looking for a stroll in peace and quiet.